in , , ,

 Determined to go to school and with a firm belief in her right to an education, Malala stood up to the Taliban.
 In early 2009, Malala started to blog anonymously on the Urdu language site of the British Broadcasting Corporation (BBC).

 Malala was 11 years old when she wrote her first BBC diary entry.
-Under the blog heading “I am afraid,” she described her fear of a full-blown war in her beautiful Swat Valley and her nightmares about being afraid to go to school because of the Taliban.
+Under the blog heading “I am afraid,” she describe her fear of a full-blown war in her beautiful Swat Valley and her nightmares about being afraid to go to school because of the Taliban.

 After the shooting, her incredible recovery and return to school resulted in a global outpouring of support for Malala.
 On July 12, 2013, her 16th birthday, Malala visited New York and spoke at the United Nations.
 Later that year, she published her first book, an autobiography entitled “I Am Malala: The Girl Who Stood Up for Education and Was Shot by the Taliban.”
 On October 10, 2013, in acknowledgement of her work, the European Parliament awarded Malala the prestigious Sakharov Prize for Freedom of Thought.

 In 2014, through the Malala Fund, the organization she co-founded with her father, Malala traveled to Jordan to meet Syrian refugees, to Kenya to meet young female students, and finally to northern Nigeria for her 17th birthday.
-In Nigeria, she spoke out in support of the abducted girls who were kidnapped earlier that year by Boko Haram, a terrorist group which, like the Taliban, tries to stop girls from going to school.
+Nigeria, she spoke out in support of the abducted girls who were kidnapped earlier that year by Boko Haram, a terrorist group which, like the Taliban, tries to stop girls from going to school.

 In October 2014, Malala, along with Indian children’s rights activist Kailash Satyarthi, was named a Nobel Peace Prize winner.
 At age 17, she became the youngest person to receive this prize.
 Accepting the award, Malala reaffirmed that “This award is not just for me.
-It is for those forgotten children who want education.
-It is for those frightened children who want peace.
+It is for those forgotten children who want education. is for those frightened children who want peace.
 It is for those voiceless children who want to change.”

 Follow Malala on her Twitter account here.